 In reality, it's only slightly longer than a Corsa and quite a bit narrower, making it easy to pull into seemingly ever-tighter parking bays.

 The regular six-speed automatic transmission is paired with Hyundai's reliable 1.6-litre, 123bhp petrol engine that performs fine on the road, with minimal noise and a smooth ride.

-Economy is about what you would expect at 43mpg and the handy five year Hyundai warranty means even a two year old ix20 still has three years manufacturer cover against mechanical defects.
+Economy is about what you would expect at 43mpg and the handy 5-year Hyundai warranty means even a two-year-old ix20 still has three years manufacturer cover against mechanical defects.

 Toyota Yaris Hybrid

 You won't find another used hybrid vehicle this small (yet), and because Toyota have been selling the Yaris Hybrid in the UK since 2012, you can now find plenty of examples for less than £10,000.

 Its 1.5-litre petrol engine is paired with an electric motor and a CVT gearbox (like the one found in the Jazz) for ultimate small-car fuel efficiency of around 65mpg in the real world, which is pretty great.
 They're all automatic and no, you don't have to plug it in.

 Bonus Car: Renault Clio RenaultSport